transparency-dev/incubator/vindex/README.md

 A Verifiable Index resolves this conflict by providing a third option: an efficient, cryptographically verifiable way to query log data without compromise.

-At its core, it works like a familiar back-of-the-book index.
+At its core it works like a familiar index, much like one would find in the back of a book.
 It maps search terms (like a domain or package name) to the exact locations (pointers) in the main log where that data can be found.

 This provides two key guarantees: